George Walsh: Later career

 It was not until 1932 that George Walsh appeared in a talkie, when his brother revived his career by casting him as a criminal in Me and My Gal (1932), with Spencer Tracy and Joan Bennett.
 The part of 'Duke' Castenega convinced himself and others there was life in him yet, and for the next four years he kept busy as a supporting actor and bit part player—a common fate for silent era performers in the age of sound.
 His retirement was triggered by the fact he was approaching fifty and was no longer in good shape.

 After Hollywood

 Following the conclusion of his acting career, Walsh returned to horse training and horse breeding, his occupation between silents and talkies.
 For a time, George trained his brother Raoul's stable of Thoroughbred racehorses.

 Their horse Sunset Trail competed in the 1937 Kentucky Derby, won by War Admiral, who went on to win the U.S. Triple Crown.
 Sunset Trail finished sixteenth in a field of twenty runners.

 In the 1940s Walsh married for a second time, and enjoyed many years of happy retirement in California.
-The destruction/loss of two-thirds of his movies meant he could not be included in silent film compilations on TV in the 1960s/70s.
+The destruction/loss of two-thirds of his movies meant he could not be included in silent film compilations on TV in the 1960s and the 70s.
 Regardless, he was interviewed by historians and journalists who sought him out for actor profiles, Hollywood articles, and movie anecdotes.